rafaarraez/rafael_arraez_full-frontend/README.md

 ## Configuration

-First of all, we must create an .env file in the root folder of the project with the following environment variables:
+We must create an .env file in the root folder of the project with the following environment variables:

 ```
 SPOTIFY_CLIENT_ID=